weltliteratur/blog/_drafts/and_dbpedia.md

 After our
 [first blog post on Wikidata](Wikidata-Meets-World-Literature) some enthusiasts might have asked "... and DBpedia?"
-Here we try to deliver an answer.
+In this post we try to deliver an answer.

-Let us start with a simplified translation of the original SPARQL query to match the DBpedia ontology:
+We start with a simplified translation of the original SPARQL query to match the DBpedia ontology:

 ~~~ sql
 SELECT ?s ?desc ?authorlabel